Modern Slavery Statement — Commercial Waste Hertford

 We operate with a robust framework to prevent exploitation: recruitment practices, clear employment contracts, fair wages and safe working conditions are mandatory.
 Our commitment to Hertford commercial waste services includes regular risk assessments and training for staff to recognise and respond to signs of forced labour or coercion.
 All employees and contractors are required to comply with this policy.

-Illustration representing policy and accountability in supply chains The policy applies to all parts of the business delivering commercial waste Hertford solutions and to our third-party partners.
+A young woman with blonde hair styled in a side braid, wearing a green short-sleeved top and a grey apron, is holding a white sign with a large green recycling symbol consisting of three arrows arranged in a triangular loop, in front of her shoulder.
+The background is plain white, and she has a neutral facial expression.
+The image emphasizes environmental awareness and recycling related to rubbish removal services, potentially relevant to Hertford or nearby areas in the UK, as part of the marketing for Commercial Waste Hertford's rubbish collection offerings.
+The policy applies to all parts of the business delivering commercial waste Hertford solutions and to our third-party partners.
 We explicitly require suppliers and subcontractors to adhere to the same standards and to confirm they do not use forced labour.
 We maintain a supplier code of conduct that includes due diligence expectations, and breaches of that code may lead to contract termination.

 We operate a targeted programme of supplier audits and monitoring.
 Supplier audits form a central pillar of our approach to ensure transparency across the supply chain.
 Audits include documentation checks, on-site inspections where appropriate, and interviews with relevant personnel to evaluate working conditions, recruitment fees, and wage practices.
 Our procurement teams prioritise suppliers based on risk factors such as geography, industry sector, and the nature of services provided to the commercial waste Hertford team.